Aldrin-ai/form-builder-documentation/definition/geolocation.md

 Changes the format in which the states are formated on the dropdown inside the field.
 ### Custom Error Messages
 Give a unique message when a field has come across a certain error
+- #### Required Error
+	Error is thrown when the field is not completed and it is required to complete
+- #### Type Error
+	Error is thrown when the data type in the field is not correct.
+- #### Min Items Error
+	Error is thrown when the list does not meet the minimum item requirement
+- #### Max Items Error
+	Error is thrown when the list does not meet the maximum item requirement
+- #### Message
+	The text that will be seen by the user when the error is thrown.